wenkokke/NLQ/talk.md

 ---

 ####5
+So, this is about as extreme as it gets.
+Usually people don't make this much structure explicit.
+But we're gonna do it anyway.

-First we're gonna need some new thing to be our antecedent, since we're rejecting sets and all.
-So we're going to define the structure you see behind me: it can be empty, it can be just a type, and we have this binary operator, the product, which can build a new structure out of two structures.
+First we're gonna need some new thing to be our antecedent, since we don't want it to be a set anymore, obviously.
+So we're going to define the structure you see behind me: it can be empty, it can be just a type -- a leaf, if you will -- and we have this binary operator, the product, which builds a new structure out of two structures.
 So basically what we have here is a possibly empty binary tree.

 ---